Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Examples of Models}

-Several models have been proposed, most of them based on recurrent neural networks (RNN), and especially on long short-term memory (LSTM) \cite{hochreiter97}.
-The reason is that RNNs can have internal states based on previous computation: inputs received at earlier time steps can affect the response to the current input.
-However, RNNs tend to have worse performance with longer sequences~\cite{bengio94}.
-LSTM is a specific RNN architecture that addresses the problem of long-term dependencies.
+Several models have been proposed, most of them based on RNN, and especially on long short-term memory (LSTM) \cite{hochreiter97}.
+The reason is that RNNs use internal states based on previous computation: inputs received at earlier time steps can affect the response to the current input.
+However, RNNs tend to perform worse with longer sequences~\cite{bengio94}.
+LSTM is a specific RNN architecture that addresses the problem of long-term dependencies through the use of additional gates determining what to remember and what to forget at each step.

 RNNs can be used to model joint probabilities of characters (Char-RNN) \cite{karpathy15}; words \cite{potash15}; phonemes \cite{hopkins17}; syllables \cite{zugarini19}; and even tokens from transcriptions of folk music (Folk-RNN) \cite{sturm16}.
 They can also receive conditional inputs like the encoding of the previous lines \cite{zhang14}.
-Richer architectures that combine models focusing on different characteristics of the text can be used to generate more complex text, e.g., poetry based on pentameter and rhymes \cite{lau18}.
+Richer architectures that combine models focusing on different properties can be used to generate more complex text, e.g., poetry based on pentameter and rhymes \cite{lau18}.
 Finally, sequence modeling can also be combined with reinforcement learning.
-For instance, the authors of \cite{jacques16} use a Note-RNN model (based on single notes) trained using Deep Q-Network \cite{mnih15}; as rewards, they consider both the classic loss of sequence prediction models and a reward based on rules of music theory.
+For example, the authors of \cite{jaques16} use a Note-RNN model (based on single notes) trained using Deep Q-Network \cite{mnih15}; as rewards, they consider both the classic loss of sequence prediction models and a reward based on rules of music theory.
 In this way, the model learns a set of composition rules, while still maintaining information about the transition probabilities of the training data.
-The advantages of adopting an RL-based approach are described in~\ref{rlbased}.
+The advantages of adopting an RL-based approach are described in Section \ref{rlbased}.

 Due to the difficulties in working with long sequences, results in tasks like narrative generation are affected by a lack of coherence \cite{roemmele18}.
 Many approaches have been proposed to address this problem.
 For instance, stories can be generated in terms of events \cite{martin18} (i.e., tuples with subject, verb, object, and an additional \textit{wildcard}) by an encoder-decoder RNN (also known as Sequence-to-Sequence, see \cite{sutskever14}); events are modeled by another encoder-decoder RNN.
 Instead of events, it is also possible to focus on entities (i.e., vectors representing characters)~\cite{clark18}.